 And third, a lawyer knows how to negotiate with the insurance company.
 Insurance companies don’t like to pay out claims, even when the injured parties are innocent children on their way home from school.
 It is common for insurance companies to deny claims, try to minimize the extent of the injuries, or blame someone else.
 None of this is helpful when you are trying to get the best care possible for your injured child.
 A lawyer will handle the insurance company for you, presenting the strongest possible claim to get you the money you need to help your child recover.

-It is best to contact a lawyer as soon as you can after the accident.
+It is best to contact a bus accident lawyer as soon as you can after the accident.
 As time passes, evidence can be destroyed and memories can fade.
 And if you do need to sue someone, you only have a limited amount of time to do it.
 A lawyer will explain your rights and the deadlines and help you decide the best steps to take.

 Talk to an Atlanta Car Accident Lawyer for Free